Skip to main content

 How are honorees selected?

-Restaurants are anonymously reviewed by The New York Times’ team of critics, who assess quality, creativity, service, ambiance, and value before inclusion in the list.
+Restaurants are anonymously reviewed by The New York Times’ team of critics, who assess quality, creativity, service, ambiance, value before inclusion in the list.

 How often is this list updated?

-The list is updated annually to reflect the latest openings, closures, and evolving culinary trends in New York City.
+The list is updated annually to reflect the latest openings, closures, evolving culinary trends in New York City.

 How can I find these on Pearl?

-Pearl features the full 2026 New York Times Best Restaurants list, allowing users to explore detailed profiles, reviews, and booking options for each venue.
+Pearl features the full 2026 New York Times Best Restaurants list, allowing users to explore detailed profiles, reviews, booking options for each venue.

 Track this list